OrchidTechnologies/orchid/str-twincoding/README-in.md

 This repository contains an implementation of Twin Coding, as well as a command line API for encoding files, decoding files with erasures, and optimally recovering lost shards.
-There is also a

 See [`twin_coding.py`](encoding/twin_coding.py) for an explanation of the algorithm, example code, and a link to the original paper.